Top Cycling Climbing Tips – How to climb a mountain or two on a bike, and have more fun doing it.

 Cycling Climbing Tip #5 – Breathe deeply and get into the groove of your climb

 Coordinate your breathing with your cadence.
 For example, take one breath for every one and a half revolutions of your pedals.
 It’ll help you go faster and will help prevent hyperventilation.
 Consciously pull in a little extra air with each breath – the extra oxygen helps your muscles do more work.

 Be sure to relax your arms, shoulders, and back on climbs.
 Let your legs do the work.

 Out of the Saddle or Seated?

-When you do need to climb faster or get past a steep section: with road bike handlebars, rest the V of your hands on the hoods, index and middle fingers around the bars.
+When you do need to climb faster or get past a steep section: with road bike handlebars, rest the V of your hands on the brake hoods and wrap your thumbs and fingers around them.
 If you have straight handlebars, keep your hands either on the handlebars or on the bar ends, if you have them.
 As you push down with each pedal, pull up on the bar with the opposite hand.
 Let the bike rock beneath you, but no more than a foot off-center.

 Hand Positions for Stronger Climbing